Amazon Marketplace

 Bundle is a combination of multiple products sold under a single ASIN and price.
 Bundles increase average order size and can move slow-moving SKUs.
 They must be registered with Amazon as a new ASIN.

-Open term pageC2C
+Open glossary pageC2C

 Customer to Customer